 Just as some of you might find it hard to understand how people who have never had serious money problems might be lonely, it’s also hard for them to really grasp how very lonely you might be: what it’s like:

 Being low on money and feeling low, gives rise to many challenges with regard to feeling lonely…

 … and in addition to these, you undoubtedly identify with many of the same loneliness problems that aren’t related to how little money you have.

 If you’re financial struggling and feeling lonely; you’re not alone.
 Most of you (but not all) who are financially struggling are on low household incomes.
-When we compare the prevalence of loneliness between households with income greater than $100,000 and households with income less than $30,000 we find that the lower income households are much more lonely – as a group.
-They have almost twice the prevalence of being lonely most/all of the time (9.9% vs. 5.4%); and, similarly, almost twice the prevalence of being lonely some of the time (15.2% vs. 8.1%).
+When we compare the prevalence of loneliness between households with income greater than $150,000 and households with income less than $30,000 we find that the lower income households are much more lonely – as a group.
+They have over twice the prevalence of being lonely most/all of the time (6.1% vs. 2.9%); and, similarly, higher prevalence of being lonely some of the time (16.8% vs. 10.9%).
 So if you have a low household income, and are financially struggling and feel lonely, don’t despair – you not the only one feeling this way.

 Feeling socially isolated occurs when people, like you, are not connected into their communities in a meaningful way.
 Society, other people and we ourselves unwittingly contribute to loneliness.
 To name a few, loneliness resulting from financially struggling might be exacerbated when:

 and some are not quick fixes!
 So despite these challenges it’s vital you actively find ways to ensure that you – and those around you – are emotionally healthy.

 Solitude is very important for people to reflect and to come to grips with their situation.
 Being lonely for short periods is also not necessarily unhealthy.
 What we are considering is the type of loneliness which is prolonged and might be damaging to an individual’s health and wellbeing.